dsykesturner/GoGoTram-iOS/1-Creating-a-project.md

 - `GameScene.sks`
 - `Actions.sks`

+## Landscape support

+In the project navigator, select the `GoGoTram` project, select the `GoGoTram` target, and under the `General` tab, make sure the only device orientations ticked are "Landscape Left" and "Landscape Right".

 ## GameViewController.swift

 In the `GameViewController` under the `viewDidLoad` method, the game scene is created from the `GameScene.sks` file that was just deleted.
 Since this file no longer exists, the `GameScene` class can be loaded directly.